DoWithPassion/JavaScript/JavascriptConcept.md

 - But a will be a global scope as we discussed variables declared with var always tied to the scope where they are declared.
 - As here, it is not declared in any function and declared in the global execution context so it is hoisted to global space.
 - And we can also check that even let and const are declared in the global execution context, but they are hoisted in a special space called block scope.
 So let and const variables are called block-scoped variables.
-- Block scope also follows the lexical order, which means if we have nested blocks with same variable declared in each block and when we print the variable in some block, it will access the value of the variable from the nearest block. (i.e., checks in the current lexical environment and if it is not there then it will search in the parent lexical environment.)
+- Block scope also follows the lexical order, which means if we have nested blocks with the same variable declared in each block and when we print the variable in some block, it will access the value of the variable from the nearest block. (i.e., checks in the current lexical environment and if it is not there then it will search in the parent lexical environment.)
 ```
 const a = 20;
 {